- Information on Medical/Mental Health Withdrawal

 Specific medical documentation pertinent to the health problem (including office visit notes to show exam findings, diagnosis, plan of treatment, recommendations, lab or x-ray reports (not the x-rays themselves), and/or admission/discharge summary, etc.) MUST be included.
 Students should apply for and complete a medical/mental health withdrawal of the illness or injury within six (6) months of the end of the semester in question.
 Hospital or treatment bills will not be accepted as documentation.
 Incomplete documentation will not be processed.
 Please keep copies of your records, as our office cannot release or provide copies of your records.

 Students with chronic disabling conditions should register with the Office of Accessibility Services (850.644.9566).

-Any evidence of fraudulence or misrepresentation in this process/application will result in automatic recommendation for denial and the information will be turned over to the Office of Student Rights and Responsibilities for appropriate action.
+Any evidence of fraudulence or misrepresentation in this process/application will result in automatic recommendation for denial and the information will be turned over to Student Conduct & Community Standards for appropriate action.

-University Health Services and the University Counseling Center do not automatically support medical justification for Withdrawal for ongoing chronic illnesses regardless of clinical documentation.
-University Health Services and the University Counseling Center strongly recommend that the student and their clinician jointly evaluate realistic abilities to determine an appropriate course load so as to avoid withdrawal actions.
+University Health Services and the Counseling & Psychological Services do not automatically support medical justification for Withdrawal for ongoing chronic illnesses regardless of clinical documentation.
+University Health Services and the Counseling & Psychological Services strongly recommend that the student and their clinician jointly evaluate realistic abilities to determine an appropriate course load so as to avoid withdrawal actions.

 Procedures for Medical/Mental Health Withdrawal